-1 Rapid testing will be performed at home visits according to in-country guidelines.
-This testing will not be used to estimate HIV prevalence; however, the data may be captured along with other data from the home visit.
+1 Rapid testing will be offered at home visits and performed according to in-country guidelines.
+This testing will not be used to estimate HIV incidence or prevalence; however, the data may be captured along with other data from the home visit.
 Tie-breaker testing may or may not be performed in the home.